shehzadashiq/aws-bootcamp-cruddur-2023/journal/week6.md

 Andrews Notes: <https://github.com/omenking/aws-bootcamp-cruddur-2023/blob/week-6/journal/week6.md>

-## Script to Connect to Task ID for Backend
+## Scripts to Connect to Latest Task ID for Backend/Frontend

+I modified Andrews script so that when connecting to the backend or frontend you do not need to specify a task ID.
+The script automatically selects the latest Task ID and connects to it.

+### Backend Task

 ```sh
 #!/usr/bin/bash